(+91) 9686 448899

 Soil is mixed with partly dried cattle dung in equal proportions and can be used as an alternative to coir pith.
 Green bitter stumps are preferred for planting in root trainer cups.
 Budded stumps can also be developed from seedlings raised in the cups.
 The root trainers are then tagged by pushing the cups into a raised bed of soil.
 Ensure that less than half of the cup is covered in soil.
 Take care not to clog the drainage hole of the cup.
 Budded stumps can also be planted after fixing the filled cups in the soil.
 Watering should be done daily during the initial period.

 Once the leaves get matured, the watering routine can be shifted to alternate days.
 Care should be taken to avoid the stagnation of water.
 After the plants develop leaves, they can be stacked onto the racks.
 The cups should remain suspended in the air for a minimum period of one month.
 Fertilisers can be used once a week.
-Use 1% NPK mg 10:10 for 1.5 mixture in the specific amount of water used for irrigation.
+Use 1% NPK mg 10:10 for 1.5 mixtures in the specific amount of water used for irrigation.

 The taproot undergoes natural air pruning at the drainage hole.
 Thus, the plants get hardened and resume excellent growth on planting in the field.
 In nurseries, budded stems are planted in the root trainer cups and then tagged in specially prepared stands inside greenhouses or poly houses.
 Regular manuring and watering are to be carried out, as stated earlier.